 These data formats will be stored as linearly sampled spectra, with the standard parameters defining the wavelength sampling given in the header.
-It is foreseen that these spectra will be at very high resolution and cover the entire wavelength range of all the bandpasses used within KMOS.
+These spectra are at very high resolution and cover the entire wavelength range of all the bandpasses used within KMOS.
 When needed, the appropriate section of the spectrum can be convolved to the required resolution.
 The structure of a F1S file follows the definition of a F1I file, except that there can only be one data extension without noise and the EXTNAME keyword contains the string "SPEC".